Digital transformation: what content does my company need?

-From operations to marketing, creating suitable content to meet the needs of an organisation’s digital transformation is a process that takes time and planning.
-This is an ever-changing environment with complex information needs.
-Nobody can afford to be left behind.
+From management, operations and marketing to sales and product or service delivery, creating suitable content to meet the needs of an organisation’s digital transformation is a holistic process that takes time and planning.
+In an ever-changing environment with complex information needs, nobody can afford to be left behind.
 Let alone to communicate with the wrong kind of content, or low-quality content that does not convince target audiences.

 Digital fatigue: everything is online and it’s staying that way

 Phone calls and in-person meetings are not always possible.
 Or they may not be as frequent in our current work mode.
-Therefore, even larger events like conferences are going digital, or hybrid, despite the easing of COVID-19 restrictions.
+Even larger events like conferences are going digital, or hybrid, despite the easing of COVID-19 restrictions.

-However, two years of online meetings have left many people suffering from digital fatigue.
-There are countless options for consuming digital content.
-And social media use has never been higher.
-The right kind of content is necessary to stimulate and audience’s appetite.
+Two years of online meetings, however, have left many people suffering from digital fatigue.
+There are countless options for consuming digital content and social media use has never been higher.
+But audience appetite for online content may need to be stimulated with the right kind of content.

-How is it possible to improve business communications and reignite audience interest?
+How to improve business communications and reignite audience interest?

 We need to consider the format of our content.
-As a result, different people learn in different ways, so it’s important to cater for different audio and visual learning styles.
+Different people learn in different ways, so it’s important to cater for different audio and visual learning styles.
 Engaging digital assets can range from a simple blog post to an infographic or a podcast.
-In order to build a loyal following we need to meet an audience where they are.
-And we can do this through the creation of the right content as part of an organisation’s digital transformation.
+To build a loyal following we need to meet an audience where they are, and we can do this through the creation of the right content as part of an organisation’s digital transformation.